MautoLLC/mikanotryy/README.md

 ## distribution for google play store

 1. flutter build appbundle

+## Generator Dashboard:
+1. Make it as a standalone web application.
+2. Building a second main that only access the generator dashboard.
-## to run the second main use the command : flutter run -t lib/secondmain.dart
+3. To run the second main use the command : flutter run -t lib/secondmain.dart